creichen/amber-remix/README.md

 Resources for decoding Amiga **AmberStar** data files, including **Hippel-CoSo** sound modules.

+## Building and running

+Make sure that the Amiga AmberStar data files are in the `data/` subdirectory.
+Their names should be in all-caps (`AMBERDEV.UDO` etc.).

+To compile and run, use the Rust `cargo` tool.

+The current run modes are supported:
+- `cargo run strings`: Dump out all text strings
+- `cargo run graphics`: Shows some graphics
+- `cargo run song $X`: Tries to play in-game song `${X}` (will likely crash sooner or later).

 ## Why?
 I wanted a zero-stakes project to learn the basics of Rust, and this seemed fun.
 No promises as to whether this will or will not go